Maveyyl/EssenceTD/README.md

 ## TODO
 ### Core Features
-- Ability to destroy a building and refund part of its costs
+- Have a general destroy button, that would destroy selected tile's building or would destroy an essence if drag and droped on it
 - Check Tile type before allowing building, make sure building is built before billing
 - Design traps and implement
 - More building designs